koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_13_information-technologies-can-be-used-to-make-isolated-processes-or-activities-more-efficient.md

-# Phase 1: IT Support for basic Functions
+# Slide 13 of Lecture 12 contains information about Phase 1: IT Support for basic Functions

 - **Goal:** Automation of information processes for basic functions like **“MRP”** or **“billing”** in finance
 - **Benefits:** Higher efficiency for isolated processes